 We all know the life of a doctor is a notoriously busy one.
 From doing rounds to tending to patient consultations and completing paperwork, a doctor’s workload can easily pile up.
 In addition, doctors are constantly exposed to high levels of stress, plus often emotionally draining situations.
 A University of Auckland study found that this makes doctors more susceptible to feeling burned out.

-Because of all this, doctors often find it hard to find moments of respite — affecting personal and profressional relationships, and keeping them from pursuing interests beyond their medical careers.
+Because of all this, doctors often find it hard to find moments of respite — affecting personal and professional relationships, and keeping them from pursuing interests beyond their medical careers.
 The overall wellbeing and mental health of a doctor can be on the line, as being burned out raises the risk for depression, anxiety, fatigue, sleep disturbances, and substance misuse.

 So, how can doctors keep themselves from feeling burned out?

-Meditation Center of Chicago’s Dr. Mark Gelula points out that doctors can keep high stress levels at bay through meditation.
+Meditation Center of Chicago’s Dr. Mark Gelula points out that doctors can keep high-stress levels at bay through meditation.
 Doing this can help doctors separate themselves momentarily and collect their thoughts and emotions.
-But as we’ve mentioned, doctors have busy lifestyles and they may not be able to squeeze a deep meditation session in their schedules.
+But as we’ve mentioned, doctors have busy lifestyles and they may not be able to squeeze a deep meditation session into their schedules.
 To avoid stress from piling up, doctors need to find ways to sneak in meditation breaks throughout their day.
 Here, we’ve listed a few tips on how doctors can practice meditation even with a busy schedule.

 Practicing breathing exercises

-One way doctors can squeeze meditation in their busy schedules is by doing breathing exercises.
+One way doctors can squeeze meditation into their busy schedules is by doing breathing exercises.
 More than just helping doctors achieve mindfulness, breathing exercises can also provide immediate relief to stressful and anxiety-filled moments.

 One breathing exercise to help calm down is the 4-7-8 breathing technique.
 A Medical News Today article on the exercise details how the 4-7-8 breathing technique can reduce anxiety and even control a person’s anger responses.
 To do this, simply inhale deeply for 4 seconds, hold the air in for 7 seconds, and forcefully exhale through the mouth for 8 seconds.
 Then, repeat this cycle up to four times.
 Breathing exercises like these are a convenient way to practice meditation, and doctors can do this in the confines of their clinic or as they’re walking around while doing their hospital rounds.